barcek/rhizo/README.md

 The following are possible next steps in the development of the code base.
 The general medium-term aim is a lightweight, modular component set scaleable to large libraries of highly-interlinked entries.
 Pull requests are welcome for these and any other potential improvements.

+- support the use of multiple Frames
+- extend FrameEntry to replace FrameIndexEntry
+- simplify & further generalize the filter components
 - extract entry ordering & formatting to server-side tasks
 - modify filtering to prioritize exact entry name match
 - extend filtering to entry body text